30+ startup business ideas you can start in Australia

 - Career coaching: help others navigate job changes and professional growth

-- Personal training: design fitness program for individuals or small groups
+- Personal training: design fitness programs for individuals or small groups

 - Nutrition counselling: guide clients toward healthier eating habits